-Talking to staff experiencing perimenopause and menopause: essential tips for all school leaders
+Supporting staff experiencing perimenopause and menopause: A guide for all school leaders

 So to retain education staff and ensure they are well enough to do their jobs effectively, your school should look to prioritise supporting staff experiencing peri/menopause.